 If you have women and small children in your group, you're going to need diapers and sanitary napkins.
 You need to keep an eye on the kids, too.
 Try to keep them from running around barefoot after the storm, when there will be nails and broken glass all over the place.

 You've got a fridge full of food and you need to consume it before it goes bad, because there isn't going to be any trash collection for several weeks.

 That's why the first days after a disaster are "steak days."
 This is the time for you and your neighbors to band together and cook up your most delectable and perishable treats.

 If you don't, you'll have a big rodent and garbage problem in no time.

 Don't eat your canned food until all your perishable food is gone.
 You should have enough nonperishable food to last another week or two.
 By the time it's gone, the National Guard will probably have buried your neighborhood in military rations and boxes of emergency water.

 I never carry military rations into a disaster area with me when I'm reporting because they're readily available once the government disaster response shifts into top gear.

 Each Meal-Ready-to-Eat (MREs) has between 1,200 and 3,000 calories, which is enough for a whole day and then some.
 If you try to eat one each for breakfast, lunch and dinner you're going to get really fat, even in a disaster.

 MREs are encased in thick protective plastic.
 You can literally pick one off the ground, cut away the plastic container, and consume the contents without harmful effects.

-At home, my girlfriend and I use a propane-based camp stove for food preparation when the power is out.
+At home, I use a propane-based camp stove for food preparation when the power is out.
 You can also use a charcoal grill.
 Hell, you can burn wood if need be.
 Even your own furniture.